Implementing Laws At-a-Glance

 Public and private organizations with 50 or more workers, as well as “highly regulated companies,” regardless of their number of workers.
 These highly regulated companies are listed in the Act and are comprised of:

-Private organizations with 50 to 249 workers have until December 17, 2023, to establish their channels.
-All other eligible organizations are expected to comply when the Act enters into force on July 2, 2023.
+Private organizations with 50 to 249 workers had until December 17, 2023, to establish their channels.
+All other eligible organizations were expected to comply when the Act entered into effect, i.e., July 2, 2023.

 3. Does the implementing law in any way deviate from the Directive in terms of which organizations must establish internal reporting channels?